Skip to content

 XL folding aluminium dog ramp 2m long with large dog on ute ramp Australia

-If you've got a great dane, mastiff, or any 35 kg+ dog — or a 4WD, ute or campervan with a high tailgate — the XL Folding Aluminium Dog Ramp is built for you.
-2 m of length keeps the approach angle gentle even from a high ute tray.
-The aluminium chassis is rated for heavy use and the wider 40 cm tread gives bigger paws somewhere confident to land.
-Folds flat for storage when not in use.
+If you've got a great dane, mastiff, or any 35 kg+ dog — or a 4WD, ute or campervan with a high tailgate — this is built for you.
+The full 2 m keeps the approach angle gentle even from a high ute tray, which is exactly where shorter ramps get too steep and dogs start scrambling.
+Wider 40 cm tread gives bigger paws somewhere confident to land, and it folds flat for storage.

 Best for: Large and giant breeds, tall vehicles (4WDs, utes, vans), older dogs that need the gentlest possible incline.